ibm-cloud-docs/hs-crypto/provision.md

 5. Fill in the form with the details that are required.

   1. Select a [region](/docs/hs-crypto?topic=hs-crypto-regions) that you want to create your {{site.data.keyword.hscrypto}} resources in.

+    Currently, the `us-south` and `us-east` regions are enabled with recovery crypto units by default, which means, when a service instance is provisioned in either regions, you are enabled with the option to back up your master keys in the recovery crypto units located in both regions.
+For details, see [Introducing service instance initialization modes](/docs/hs-crypto?topic=hs-crypto-initialize-instance-mode#instance-initialization-recovery-crypto-unit).
   2. Under **Service name**, enter a name for your service instance.
   3. Under **Select a resource group**, select the resource group where you want to organize and manage your service intance.
 You can select the initial resource group that is named `Default` or other groups that you create.
 For more information, see [Creating and managing resource groups](/docs/account?topic=account-rgs).
   4. **Optional**: In the **Tags** field, add tags to organize your resources.
 If your tags are billing related, consider writing tags as `key: value` pairs to help group-related tags, such as `costctr:124`.
 For more information about tags, see [Working with tags](/docs/account?topic=account-tag).